mdombrov-33/loresmith/docs/ADVENTURE_MODE_DESIGN.md

 ```
 SCENE START:
-1. Check if scene batch exists for current act
+1. Check if scene batch exists for current act (world-scoped)
+   - Look up by world_id + act_number
-   - If not: Generate scene batch (3 skeletons)
+   - If not found: Generate scene batch (3 skeletons) and cache for this world
+   - If found: Use cached batch (shared with all other sessions)

-2. Load current scene skeleton
+2. Load current scene skeleton from batch

 3. Generate dynamic scene intro:
    - Input: scene skeleton + previous scene outcomes + party state